jinghuazhao/Mixed-Models/README.md

-1. [Mixed Modeling with Whole Genome Data](JPS/jps.pdf) (**[JPS](JPS)**) provides an overview and is derived from work on analysis of data in famniles where relationship between relatives is customarily considered yet only recently mirrored in population-based samples for which a genomic relationship matrix (GRM) is built from genomewide data.
+1. [Mixed Modeling with Whole Genome Data](JPS/jps.pdf) (**[JPS](JPS)**) provides an overview and is derived from work on analysis of data in famniles where relationship between relatives is customarily considered yet only recently mirrored in population-based samples where a genomic relationship matrix (GRM) is built from genomewide data.
 The work was motivated by the [S-Plus package kinship](http://www.mayo.edu/research/departments-divisions/department-health-sciences-research/division-biomedical-statistics-informatics/software/s-plus-r-functions) developed at the Mayo Clinic, ported to R for genetic analysis workshop 14 (GAW14) as reported in [a